tomaswolf/gerrit-gitblit-plugin/src/main/resources/Documentation/index.md

 	        activity = Activity
 	        documentation = Documentation
 	        search =
-	        browse = Browse
+	        linkname = Gitblit

-The first four are sub-menu items of the "GitBlit" top menu, the last one is a new "browse" sub-menu item in Gerrit's "Projects" menu that is shown for Gerrit's "current" project (since v2.11.162.2).
+The first four are sub-menu items of the "GitBlit" top menu, the last one is the link text shown on links to Gitblit for individual files or in the project list.

 The "search" sub-menu item is by default not set and will thus not be shown.
 Setting it makes only sense if you enable GitBlit indexing on some of your projects.
 See the [GitBlit documentation](http://gitblit.com/setup_lucene.html) for more information on that.

 ## GitBlit configuration

 The plugin includes a minimal default configuration to make GitBlit act only as a repository viewer.
 You can augment that with further